How to shoot panorama on an dslr camera

 When shooting a panorama, it’s recommended to use a wide-angle lens to capture a larger field of view.
 A lens between 14mm and 35mm is generally suitable for most panorama shots.
 Make sure your lens is clean and free of dust or smudges before starting.

-See also Best dslr camera for indie film
+See also Best monopod for dslr cameras

 2. Adjust the camera settings